Parks Planning Resources

 Naming Our Parks

 An ad hoc Parks Naming Committee has suggested some names for four city parks properties.
-The City Council goal is for park names to reflect the local community by meeting the following criteria:
+The City Council goal is for park names to reflect the local community history, geology, or culture.

 1119 Maple Avenue / 1103 Maple Avenue